JordanMarr/FSharp.DurableExtensions/README.md

 ```

 ## What problem does this library solve?
-Calling activity functions from a durable function "orchestrator" normally involves calling the function by passing its name as a string, along with manually specifying the expected input and output types using generic arguments.
+Calling activity functions from a durable function "orchestrator" normally involves calling the function by passing its name as a string, its input as an `obj`, and  then manually specifying the expected output type using a generic argument.
 This approach can lead to runtime errors.

 ### Normal Usage Example: (Magic Strings + Manually Entered Generic Arguments)